-When you’re a sleep-deprived new parent, how are you supposed to remember when you last fed your baby, how long the last nap was or even when they were immunized and for what?
-And you may have good intentions of filling out that baby book with every milestone and other noteworthy event, but it’s hard to find the time.
-If you’ve fantasized about a daily planner organizer app to track all this important data, you’re in luck!
-There are organization apps to keep track of every milestone, feeding, diaper change, nap and much, much more.
-Read on for the best organization apps for new moms.
+When you’re a sleep-deprived new parent, how are you supposed to remember when you last fed your baby, how long they slept or even when they were immunized and for what?
+The good news: You don’t have to!
+There are organizational apps to keep track of every milestone, feeding, diaper change, nap and much, much more.
+Read on for the best baby-tracking apps for new moms.

 You can use the Sprout Baby app to record your child's health history (illnesses, symptoms, temperature, medications), as well as to keep track of feedings, bottles, pumping sessions and diapers.
 The app features a handy printable report with your child's health data that you can bring to doctor's visits.
 There's also a memories section for recording milestones and other special moments, which you can then export to an eBook.
 Available for iOS devices.

 A central spot to store your child's medical history is an incredibly valuable tool for parents.
 With the Child Medical History app, you can keep track of blood type, vaccination schedule and allergies, as well as diagnostic test results, medications and growth data.
 It also stores phone numbers to your child's doctors and other health-related numbers, like poison control.
 Available for iOS devices.